This directory contains low-level support for Chrome running on Chrome OS.

 //chromeos/services contains mojo services that were not considered sufficiently general to live in top-level //services.
 For example //chromeos/services/secure_channel bootstraps a secure communications channel to an Android phone over Bluetooth, enabling multi-device features like instant tethering.

 //chromeos/components contains C++ components that were not considered sufficiently general to live in top-level //components.
-For example, //chromeos/components/account_manager manages the user's GAIA accounts, but is used as the backend for UI that only exists on Chrome OS devices.

 Note, //chromeos does not contain any user-facing UI code, and hence it has “-ui” in its DEPS.
 The contents of //chromeos should also not depend on //chrome or //content.